skrish42/skrish42/README.md

 - 👋 Hi, I’m @skrish42
 - 👀 I’m interested in Deep Learning and Web development
-- 🌱 I’m currently learning React, DL models, and RL algorithms.
+- 🌱 I’m currently learning React, and DL models
 - 💞️ I’m looking to collaborate on any web development projects
 - 📫 How to reach me www.linkedin.com/in/krishna-kumar-s-3bb9661ba